fhb-codelabs/fhb-codelabs.github.io/site/codelabs/biti-ipm-icinga-director-installation.md

 ### Core App

-Now that Icinga 2 repos are in place, you can install the Icinga2 Director by running the command below:
+Now that Icinga 2 repos are available, you can install Icinga Web Directory by running the command below:

 ```
 sudo apt install icingaweb2-module-director